R2Unit/r2unit/README.md

 # Hey there, fellow traveler of the code galaxy!

-I'm **Cody** – a Jedi of code, a Sith of syntax errors, and a proud member of the Rebel Alliance of developers.
+I'm **R2** – a Jedi of code, a Sith of syntax errors, and a proud member of the Rebel Alliance of developers.
 My mission?
 To bring balance to the code force, one commit at a time.

 ## The Force of My Code